-The job the marketer is create revenue, and in order to get there they must succeed at each of the four stages of the buyer journey.
+The job the marketer is creating revenue, and in order to get there, they must succeed at each of the four stages of the buyer journey.

-Definition: The buyer journey is defined as the thinking and actions taken by customers as they discover a problem/need and take the steps to solve their problem through a purchase.
+Definition: The buyers journey is defined as the thinking and actions taken by customers as they discover a problem/need and take the steps to solve their problem through a purchase.